Article

 The princeps "celebrated" his recovery with sudden executions.
 The first to fall was the heir Gemellus, who, to be fair, would always remain a focal point for any opposition.

-The turn also came to Macro, who, along with his wife, was forced to commit suicide by the emperor's order, fearing the emergence of a "second" Sejanus.
+The turn came for Macro, who, along with his wife, was forced to commit suicide by the emperor's order, fearing the emergence of a "second" Sejanus.
 To weaken the influence of the commander of the praetorian guard, Caligula restored the collegiality of this position, appointing two prefects at once, as was practiced before Tiberius.

 Instead of the Senate, Caligula began to rely on the support of the equestrian order and the urban plebs.
 In 38 AD, the emperor took away the Senate's right to elect magistrates and transferred it to the popular assembly, although this practice lasted only two years, after which there was a rollback.
 The plebs were also bribed with "bread and circuses" – it was under Caligula that this classical formula came to life.